JeffGreiner-eaton/react-routing-action-workflow/README.md

-# Github Actions & Workflows
+# Github Actions & Workflows (BLUI)
 ## Build and Test with Node.js
 ### See the official doc [here](https://docs.github.com/en/actions/use-cases-and-examples/building-and-testing/building-and-testing-nodejs).

-This repository contains the Brightlayer-UI React Routing template starter project and is the starting point for experimenting with Github Actions & Workflows.
+This repository contains the Brightlayer-UI React Routing template starter project and is the starting point for experimenting with basic Github Actions & Workflows.
 For this projects continuous integration (CI) we will focus only on the actions / workflow and the available scripts in package.json.

 There are two ways to implement the (CI) .yml file for any project in github, the first way is to create and edit the workflow .yml file in the actions tab in the repository and the second way is to commit & push the .yml file.
 For this we will just commit the .yml in to your new repository via a pull request and the workflow will be triggered to run once everything is setup.